Bradley Robbins is a tech, trade, and travel writer with a lifetime of experience with North America, Europe, and Japan.

 My techy side got curious, and I decided to investigate this a bit further to see what was going on.
 I found a few ways that marketers can get ahold of you even if your phone isn’t connected all the ways it could be.

 The most obvious culprit seemed to be SMS messaging.
-I get text ads all the time from the local radio station, two pizza places and occasionally a steakhouse.
+I get text ads all the time from the local radio station, two pizza places, and occasionally a steakhouse.
 SMS messaging is the service that delivers same text messages as when a friend tries to find you at the mall.
-Usually, you have to opt in to messaging for commercial locations, however, and I hadn’t done so at either of these stores.
+Usually, you have to opt in to messaging for commercial locations.
+I hadn’t done so at either of these stores.

 I decided that, unless this was an SMS messaging error, I could safely rule it out.
 I use Samsung’s Messenger+ app, and it’s never gotten stuck in the past.
 The more I thought about it, the less likely that SMS messaging seemed to be the culprit.
 But the messages did appear in the same notifications space as when I get messages from apps, so that provided a lead.